UrocyonF/Space_race_OpenGL/README.md

 <a name="general-info"></a>
 ## General Information

-This project was carried out for the Image Processing and Synthesis subject of semester 6 of the engineering school CPE Lyon.
+This project was carried out for the Image Processing and Synthesis subject of semester 6 of the engineering school.

 The goal of this project is to make a game using the OpenGL library.